leafOfTree/react-int/README.md

 - HMR everywhere.
 (Need extra code snippet)
 - Promisified dispatch.
 - Handles Effect errors without terminating app.
-- [Support React Native][8].
+- [Supports React Native][8].
 - Works with [create-react-app][4].

 Feel free to make an issue or a pull request.

 ## How it works

-react-int is an encapsulation of react-redux and redux-saga, aiming to simplify code and related files.
+React-int is an encapsulation of react-redux and redux-saga, aiming to simplify code and related files.
 Its main job is to create store from models and render app.

 ## Install